 After you have ensured you have all of the documentation for a valid registration with the GMC you will need to start looking for a job in the UK.
 You must have a confirmed job offer before you apply for your visa.

 You can apply for roles directly with the NHS or utilise the skills and expertise of a third party to guide you through the application process and secure your job interviews.
 A&E Agency has an experienced and fast-growing permanent division that specialises in supporting international doctors during the entire relocation process.
-You can contact the team today if you’d like them to help you find a job in the UK or have any questions on PermanentRecruitment@accident-emergency.co.uk.
+You can register with A&E Agency or contact the team today if you’d like them to help you find a job in the UK or have any questions on PermanentRecruitment@accident-emergency.co.uk.